Chanhassen, MN

 Overview

 Multiple internet service providers have begun expanding their fiber-optic networks into Chanhassen.
 Contractors will install fiber-optic cables underground using structures like service boxes and handholes (small utility enclosures used to access fiber, electrical or telecom lines).
 Almost all facilities will be underground, with structures placed along side lot lines and installed flush with the ground.
 This work typically takes place in public rights-of-way—which often extend 10–15 feet beyond the curb—and sometimes into the utility easements on private property.
 Although not performed by the city, contractors are required to have city-issued permits.
 Each provider installs and maintains its own separate network, so multiple rounds of construction may occur in the same neighborhood.
 Yard and driveway restoration generally follows installation.
+The city has contracted out inspectors to help ensure a smooth buildout process.

 One tool that can help keep residents informed is our Fiber Buildout Status Viewer Map.
 Simply type in your address to the map below to view the current fiber installation status by location.
 And, when you click on your location, you can gain even further insights, such as whether fiber buildout activities are still underway or if new services are already available but restoration is still in progress.